South Lake Tahoe Boat Accident Lawyer

 - Don't drink.
 Drinking alcohol while boating, especially if you are the operator, dramatically increases the risk of a severe boat accident.

 - Get your passengers to help by being lookouts.
-Keeping an eye out for other boats, water hazards, and helping to navigate can help you avoid potential problems.
+Keeping an eye out for other boat water hazards and helping to navigate can help you avoid potential problems.

-Conducting a proper investigation and gathering evidence is key to recovering damages in an accident.
+Conducting a proper investigation and gathering evidence is critical to recovering damages in an accident.
 Our investigators are highly experienced in doing just that, including: